How to Clean Metal Before Welding: 5 Prep Steps

 Effective Rust Removal Techniques for Welding Prep

-When preparing metal for welding, effectively removing rust is essential to guarantee a strong bond.
-For light surface rust, use a wire brush or sanding paper to scrub away the oxidation.
-Consistent pressure is key to ascertain an even removal without damaging the surface.
+When you prepare metal for welding, removing rust helps you create a stronger bond.
+For light surface rust, use a wire brush or sandpaper to scrub away oxidation.

 How to Remove Paint Before Welding